shigeodayo/ex_design_analysis/README.md

 (Note that you have to install the packages that are used in the program before running.)

-If you are `pipenv` user, you can run program with a command below.
+If you are `pipenv` user, you can run the program with the command below.
 ```shell
 $ pipenv run python {PYTHON_FILE_NAME}
 ```

 ## How to construct environment
-If you have constructed python environment (Python 3.7) yet, you don't need to do things below, but you must install the packages listed in Pipfile.
+If you have already constructed a python environment (Python 3.7), you don't need to do things below, but you must install the packages listed in Pipfile.

 ### 1. Install `pyenv`